 We begin by analyzing how conglomerate acquisitions impact the "local-ness" of television content.
-Table 1 reports the effect of conglomerate acquisitions on the number of mentions of local places in a station's newscast in a month, normalized by the number of newscasts in our dataset for that station and month to take into account potential heterogeneity in the number of newscasts.
+Table 1 reports the effect of conglomerate acquisitions on the number of mentions of local places in a station's newscasts in a month, normalized by the number of newscasts in our dataset for that station and month to take into account potential heterogeneity in the number of newscasts.
 Columns (1) and (2) report coefficient estimates from our differences-in-differences specification, with and without the baseline controls interacted with the month fixed effects.
 In columns (3) and (4), we report estimates from a specification including DMA-by-month fixed effects, thus only exploiting within market variation, always with and without the baseline controls.

-Gray, Nexstar, and Sinclair follow highly heterogeneous strategies as far as local coverage is concerned.
+Gray, Nexstar, and Sinclair have highly heterogeneous effects on local coverage.
 After Sinclair acquires a station, mentions of local places per show decrease by 1.5, relative to a baseline mean of around 15 (column (1)).
 The effect is significant at the 1% level.
-Instead, when Nexstar acquires a station, the effect goes in the opposite direction: mentions per show increase by 0.830 (effect significant at the 5% level).
-We do not estimate a significant effect on content for Gray acquisitions.
-The estimates are not driven by differential trends for stations with different baseline characteristics: adding baseline controls (column (2)) does not impact the results.
-We also find that the effects are not driven by market-level trends: including DMA-by-month fixed effects (columns (3) and (4)) does not impact the effect of Sinclair acquisitions, although it makes the estimated effect of Nexstar acquisitions slightly larger, at 1.264-1.218.
+When Nexstar acquires a station, on the other hand, the effect goes in the opposite direction: mentions per show increase by 0.83 (significant at the 5% level).
+We do not estimate a significant effect on content of Gray acquisitions.
+The estimates are not driven by differential trends for stations with different baseline characteristics: adding baseline controls interacted with month fixed effects (column (2)) does not impact the results.
+We also find that the effects are not driven by market-level trends: including DMA-bymonth fixed effects (columns (3) and (4)) does not impact the effect of Sinclair acquisitions, although it does make the estimated effect of Nexstar acquisitions slightly larger, at 1.264-1.218.
 Across all specifications, we are able to reject the null hypothesis of Sinclair acquisitions having the same effect as acquisitions of Gray and Nexstar (p-values equal to 0.007 and <0.001 respectively in our preferred specification).
-We discuss the robustness of our main results to different transformations of the outcome, sample
+We discuss the robustness of our main results to different transformations of the outcome, sample restrictions, treatment definitions, and concerns to heterogeneous effects in two-way fixed effects estimators in Appendix E.